Questions about PL1s

 For people suspected of having mental illness, an intellectual disability or a developmental disability, the nursing facility should contact the local authority (LA) immediately to complete the PL1 and PASRR Evaluation (PE), as necessary.

-There is a possibility of sanctions during regulatory certification surveys for continued non-compliance with the redesigned PASRR process.
+There is a possibility of sanctions during regulatory certification surveys for continued non-compliance with the PASRR process.

 A resident is being admitted to our nursing facility for respite next month.
 Should we submit the PL1 now?